Reaching a Consensus in Predictive Loops: Equilibrium response to platform intervention

-The different ways in which opinions spread across the population through platform interaction and peer interaction has consequences for the equilibrium response to external shocks.
-In particular, systematic deviations from perfect prediction for a single individual impacts equilibrium opinions across the population in a way that is underestimated when considering peer dynamics in isolation, as our next result shows.
+The qualitative differences in how opinions spread across the population through platform and peer interactions affects the equilibrium response to platform interventions.
+In the following we focus on platform interventions that systematically deviate from perfect prediction for a single individual.
+As our next result will show, such interventions impact equilibrium opinions across the population in a way that is underestimated when considering peer dynamics in isolation.

 Let us start with classical intuition from social networks.
-It tells us how node interventions propagate through the network along social connections.
-In that way changes to the initial opinion of individual $j$, naturally influences any individual $l$ within the same connected component of the graph $\mathcal G$ during subsequent steps of peer interaction.
-In the same way, individual $l$ can be influenced by platform recommendations given to individual $i\neq l$, even if individual $l$ itself is not susceptible to platform influence.
+It tells us how platform interventions propagate through the network along social connections.
+In that way, changes to the initial opinion of individual~$j$, naturally influences any individual $l$ within the same connected component of the graph $\mathcal G$ during subsequent steps of peer interaction.
+In the same way, individual $l$ can be influenced by platform recommendations given to individual $j\neq l$, even if individual $l$ itself is not susceptible to platform influence.
 What we show next is that the peer-platform co-evolution amplifies these effects.

-To make this concrete, consider a platform that deviates from perfect prediction for a single individual and determines predictions as follows:
+To make this concrete, consider a platform that deviates from perfect prediction for a single individual and determines predictions as follows: For a fixed $j\in[n]$ let

-In words, the platform repeatedly predicts $s\in[0,1]$ for individual $j$ and remains faithful to perfect prediction for all other individuals.
+In words, the platform intervenes by repeatedly predicting $s\in[0,1]$ for individual $j$ and remains faithful to perfect prediction for all other individuals.

-We assume that individual $j$ who is targeted by the platform has platform susceptibility $\beta_j>0$ and we are interested in the indirect platform influence on individual $l\neq j$.
-To attribute the observed effect to spillovers we let $\beta_l=0$.
-The next result quantifies changes to the equilibrium opinion due to the intervention and shows how it grows with the platform susceptibility of peers.
-For this result we let $\xv^*=\mathbf 0$ so that absent intervention we have $\xv_\mathrm{PS}=\mathbf 0$ and any deviation from this consensus state can be attributed to the platform intervention~$s$.
-We further fix $\beta_j$ and focus on the effect of repeated platform interactions on the equilibrium opinions.
-We use $\gamma$ as a parameter to control the platform influence on individuals $i\notin \{j,l\}$ exposed to perfect prediction.
+To make this interesting we assume that individual $j$ who is targeted by the platform has platform susceptibility $\beta_j>0$ and we study the indirect platform influence on individual~$l\neq j$.
+To attribute the observed effect to spillovers, we let $\beta_l=0$.
+Further, we let $\xv^*=\mathbf 0$ so that absent intervention we have $\xv_\mathrm{PS}=\mathbf 0$ and any deviation from this consensus state can be attributed to the platform intervention~$s$.
+We set $\beta_i=\gamma$ to control the platform influence on individuals $i\notin \{j,l\}$ exposed to perfect prediction.
+The next result explains how the effect of the intervention on equilibrium opinions grows with the platform susceptibility of peers.
 We refer to Appendix~\ref{app:spillover} for a precise characterization of $\xv_\mathrm{PS}$.